dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Tested macOS**

-* Monterey 12.5.1 with OC83/OC84 [The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].
+* Monterey 12.5.1 with OC83/OC84; Venture 13.0 with OC85.
+[The picture shows 12.2, which works fine too, but I focus on current MacOS releases in testing].

 **Hardware**